mike-aboagye/Gmail-Spam-Workflow/README.md

 # Gmail-Spam-Workflow

 This workflow ping the Google's imap server first.
-If the server is the alive, then the operator connects to a user's gmail account to retrieve messages flagged by Google as spam messages.
+If the server is the alive, then the operator connects to a user's gmail account to retrieve messages flagged by Google as spam messages and non-spam messages.

+Next it passes the retrieved messages to a trained Naive Bayes model for spam classification.

 ## Installation